 Live Stream Preparation Checklist

-- Content plan and structure.
-Although you’re going to be streaming live in real-time, it’s best to have at least a rough agenda for the stream.
+- Although you’re going to be streaming live in real-time, it’s best to have at least a rough agenda for the stream.
 Even a simple outline of what happens when will help you maintain a structure and keep the video interesting.

-- The stream method.
-We’ve discussed the available options for adding the live streaming video to your site earlier in this guide already.
+- We’ve discussed the available options for adding the live streaming video to your site earlier in this guide already.

-- Internet connection.
-The success of your stream largely depends on the quality of your internet connection.
+- The success of your stream largely depends on the quality of your internet connection.
 Uploading the video stream in real-time requires a fast and stable connection.

 - Embed code.
 Finally, get the embed code for the method you’ve chosen – either a dedicated player or third-party platform – and ensure that you CSS and HTML code is optimized to display it properly.
 Also, in the case of using a custom player like Viloud, set up your branding on the player to promote your brand through it as well.